-Non-traded assets and liabilities are transferred to BSM based on their repricing and maturity characteristics.
+Non-traded assets and liabilities are transferred to Markets Treasury based on their repricing and maturity characteristics.
 For assets and liabilities with no defined maturity or repricing characteristics, behaviouralisation is used to assess the interest rate risk profile.
-The maximum average duration to which a portfolio of nonmaturity defined customer balances or equity can be behaviouralised is five years.
-The average behaviouralised term assumption applied to non-maturity defined customer balances is eight months and for equity is 28 months as at 31 December 2019.
+The maximum average duration to which a portfolio of non-maturity defined customer balances or equity can be behaviouralised is five years.
+The weighted average behaviouralised term assumption applied to non-maturity defined customer balances is 3 months and for equity is 26 months as at 31 December 2020.
 The maximum percentage of any portfolio that can be behaviouralised is 90%, with the residual treated as overnight exposure.
-BSM manages the banking book interest rate positions within the market risk limits approved by RMM.
+Markets Treasury manages the banking book interest rate positions within the market risk limits approved by RMM.
 Hedging is generally executed through vanilla interest rate derivatives or fixed rate government bonds.